kyleshu/dRAID/FIO/dRAID/README.md

 If not specified, all the following operations are from node0, which servers as the host.

->Make sure you have successfully run HelloWorld program under `dRAID/` before you proceed.
+>Make sure you have successfully run the basic test under `dRAID/` before you proceed.

 1. Setup SPDK on node0:
 ```Bash